 After you have contacted our sober living specialists, you will begin the intake process with us.
 You’ll meet your case manager, who will interview you about the history of your drug and alcohol use and any family history.
 Some substances like alcohol and opioids require a supervised medical detoxification process to begin treatment.
-This process is for your safety and comfort, as withdrawal symptoms can sometimes be life-threatening.
+This drug detox process is for your safety and comfort, as withdrawal symptoms can sometimes be life-threatening.
 Our staff at Muse will prescribe medication to keep you comfortable through the worst of your withdrawal symptoms, which are usually over in about a week.
 Once the drug/alcohol is out of your system, you’ll begin the therapy portion of your rehabilitation.
 We offer several types of rehab programs, which your case manager will tailor to suit your and your family’s needs.
 Rehab programs are generally divided into two categories, inpatient and outpatient.

 Outpatient rehab programs offer flexibility to those with family, school, or work obligations that cannot be paused to complete inpatient treatment.
 In an outpatient program at Muse, you’ll attend therapy sessions based on your work or school schedule, either at our outpatient facility or virtually at your home.

 At Muse, we utilize many different types of therapy to treat your body, mind, and spirit.
 Our staff are experts in the field of substance use disorders, recovery, and co-occurring disorders.
 Our therapies are trauma-informed and evidence-based and include the following: